 - How you can get issues resolved

 The Medicare Beneficiary Ombudsman also shares information with the Secretary of Health and Human Services, Congress, and other organizations about what does and doesn’t work well to improve the quality of the services and care you get through Medicare.

-If you’ve contacted 1-800-MEDICARE about a Medicare-related inquiry or complaint but still need help, ask the 1-800-MEDICARE representative to send your inquiry or complaint to the Medicare Ombudsman’s Office.
-The Medicare Ombudsman’s Office helps make sure that your inquiry or complaint is resolved.
+If you’ve called 1-800-MEDICARE (1-800-633-4227) with a question or complaint about Medicare but still need help, ask the 1-800-MEDICARE representative to send your question or complaint to the Medicare Beneficiary Ombudsman.
+The Ombudsman staff helps make sure that your question or complaint is resolved.

 The Competitive Acquisition Ombudsman (CAO)

-If you still need help after contacting your supplier and 1-800 MEDICARE, ask the 1-800-MEDICARE representative to send your inquiry or complaint to the CAO.
-The CAO helps make sure that your inquiry or complaint is resolved.
+If you still need help after contacting your supplier and 1-800 MEDICARE, ask the 1-800-MEDICARE representative to send your question or complaint to the CAO.
+The CAO helps make sure that your question or complaint is resolved.

 State Health Insurance Assistance Program (SHIP)

-SHIPs offer local, personalized counseling and assistance to people with Medicare and their families.
+SHIPs offer local, personalized counseling to people with Medicare and their families.

 SHIPs provide free information and counseling to help you with:

 - Your Medicare questions, including your benefits, coverage, premiums, deductibles, and coinsurance